thvlio/project-hunter-public/README.md

 ## Conclusion and Future Work

-In the previous research project, the best cross-validation accuracy achieved with a dataset with 291 samples was 71.81%.
-Now, with 1158 samples and better knowledge of the problem and NLP architectures, a cross-validation accuracy of 76.94% was achieved with a multilingual model.
-The comparatively higher cross-validation and model training scores indicate that dataset and model improvements could be made in a future research project and with a larger dataset, more accuracy and more generalization skills can be achieved.
+With 1158 samples and a good grasp of the problem and NLP architectures, a cross-validation accuracy of 76.94% was achieved with a multilingual model while a simple model training achieved 78.74% on the test set.
+The cross-validation and model training scores show promise but dataset and model improvements could be made in a future research project and with a larger dataset, more accuracy and more generalization skills can be achieved.

 Possibilities:

 - Expand the dataset (which could include data augmentation techniques).
 To get more solid conclusions about the use of AI on the problem it is imperative to enlarge the database.
-While 1560 samples is a good starting amount, when using AI, one will be affected by the "curse of dimensionality": a large amount of data is needed to apply AI to a given problem.
+While 1158 samples is a good starting amount, when using AI, one will be affected by the "curse of dimensionality": a large amount of data is needed to apply AI to a given problem.
 [Possible data augmentation techniques](https://neptune.ai/blog/data-augmentation-nlp) include translating the text back and forth to another language so that phrases are slightly different.
 Also, words can be chosen at random to be replaced by synonyms.

 - Exploring other multilingual sentence encoders.
 Some of the pre-trained models used expect text in english, which requires prior translation of titles and descriptions to english.
 By using a multilingual model, the translation step was bypassed, and the multilingual model matched the other models performance with relatively less trainable parameters.
 Other architectures could be explored for further improvement.